Does This TikTok-Famous Primer Live Up To The Hype? An Investigation.

 Advertisement

-One callout on the packaging: It's not particularly friendly for long-nailed folks, so I recommend using a tiny spatula (like ones that sometimes are included with moisturizer) to scoop out the product.
-This is probably a good thing to do even if you have short nails since it can minimize bacteria transferring from hands into the jar.
+One callout on the packaging: It's not particularly friendly for long-nailed folks, so I recommend using a tiny spatula (like ones that sometimes are included with moisturiser) to scoop out the product.
+This is probably a good thing to do even if you have short nails since it can minimise bacteria transferring from hands into the jar.

 “